VictorSyntez/governance/docs/gf_controlled/member_technical_policies.md

 	1. MUST run on a mainstream hypervisor that receives timely patches from its vendor or community.
 	2. SHOULD apply hypervisor patches on a regular basis.

-3. The Node MUST run in an OS that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that MUST run Bedrock Open Source Code, MAY run other software approved by the TSC, and MUST NOT run any other software.
+3. The Node MUST run in an OS that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that MUST run Canacred Open Source Code, MAY run other software approved by the TSC, and MUST NOT run any other software.
 Software required to support the node, such as monitoring, backup, and configuration management software, are approved as a general category.
 However, Stewards should discuss with the TSC any software packages that transmit between the Steward Node and the outside.
 4. MUST run a server with compatible versions of the operating systems supported by the Hyperledger Indy Node requirements as documented in the release notes.
 5. MUST have adequate compute power (in late 2020, 8 or more cores is considered adequate).
 6. MUST have adequate RAM (in late 2020, 32 GB of RAM is considered adequate).
 7. MUST have at least 1 TB, with the ability to grow to 2 TB, of reliable (e.g., RAIDed) disk space, with an adequately sized boot partition.
 8. MUST have a high-speed connection to the internet with highly available, redundant pipes (as of late 2020, 100 Mbps was considered adequate).
-9. MUST have the following dedicated NICs:
+9. MUST have the following dedicated NICs <!-- Network Interface Controller -->:

 	1. a public NIC for all Validator-to-Validator consensus traffic that is a stable, static, world-routable IP address.
 	2. a private NIC for all CLI-to-Validator traffic

 10. MUST prevent traffic originating from the Validator node to reach the Validator's intranet domain.
-11. MUST be implemented in a way that does not endanger Bedrock's high availability architecture, which is pool-based rather than node-based.
+11. MUST be implemented in a way that does not endanger Canacred's high availability architecture, which is pool-based rather than node-based.
 Nodes should not take more responsibility for high availability than what is contemplated by the Node Selection Algorithm.
-For example, they should listen at exactly one pair of network addresses (see 3.9 above), using exactly one set of keys to respond to BBU/Indy protocol traffic at any one time, and adhere to a minimal failover recovery delay period specified by the Canadian Credential Network (or 30 seconds if not specified).
+For example, they should listen at exactly one pair of network addresses (see 3.9 above), using exactly one set of keys to respond to CCNU/Indy protocol traffic at any one time, and adhere to a minimal failover recovery delay period specified by the Canadian Credential Network (or 30 seconds if not specified).
-12. MUST have a system clock that is demonstrably in sync with well-known NTP servers.
+12. MUST have a system clock that is demonstrably in sync with well-known NTP <!-- Network Time Protocol --> servers.
 13. SHOULD have a power supply consistent with high availability systems.